climacs-net/my-cool-services/README.md

 terraform apply
 ```

+## Note:
+After the Terraform apply completes, copy the IP address from the output and manually add it to the Ansible inventory file.

 ### 2. Deploy the Application with Ansible

 Navigate to the `ansible` directory and run the following command to deploy the Kubernetes cluster and the application: